smartholdem/smartholdem-rpc/README.md

 # SmartHoldem RPC Daemon

-Designed to remotely manage your assets through RPC API as in bitcoin
+Designed to remotely manage your STH assets through RPC API as in bitcoin

 development process..